-Whether you have just started or have been in business for a couple of years, we can help you.
+Whether you have just started or have been in business for a couple of years, I can help you.

 New Start-ups and entrepreneurs need to establish the right foundations for their branding to gain a competitive advantage over their rivals.

-We can create this advantage by bringing our decades of high-end branding experience and expertise to small businesses.
-We were once a small start-up business ourselves, and so we know what would be right for you, without the high-end price tag.
+I can create this advantage by bringing our decades of high-end branding experience and expertise to small businesses.
+I have created successful, small start-up businesses myself, so I know what would be right for you and your marketplace, without the high-end price tag.

 If you are serious about your business or enterprise, then you must be serious about your visual identity.
 If the foundations are in place, your business will be perceived as you wish it to be.